 - 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
-Identify the defining bank of any natural wetland within 100 metres of the proposed clearing footprint.

-- 3. Demonstrate that any clearing within 100 metres of the defining bank of a natural wetland will not: - a. occur within 10 metres of the defining bank of any natural wetland; and - b. exceed the widths prescribed in reference table 1 of the code.
+Identify the defining bank of any natural wetland within 100 metres of the proposed clearing footprint. - Provide detail on all proposed mechanical clearing method/s (i.e. strip harvesting and / or block harvesting) including how clearing will be undertaken, and location and extent of mechanical clearing per method/s. - 4.
+Demonstrate how mechanical clearing by way of strip harvesting and / or block harvesting will not occur inside the defining bank of any natural wetland or within 100 metres of the defining bank of any natural wetland.